phalcon-orphanage/docs/en/api/Phalcon_Forms_Form.rst

 public *Phalcon\\Forms\\ElementInterface*  **setUserOption** (*string* $option, *mixed* $value)

-Sets an option for the element
+Sets an option for the form